EDGECAM Makes Food Industry Scrolling Kits A Piece Of Cake

 - EDGECAM’s game-changing Waveform Roughing Strategy has revolutionised the company’s production process, slashing around a fifth off roughing cycle times.

-- EDGECAM provides a continuous cycle, producing exactly what was modelled, avoiding the dig-ins that were happening previously and gives a perfect surface finish.
+- EDGECAM provides a continuous cycle, producing exactly what was modeled, avoiding the dig-ins that were happening previously and gives a perfect surface finish.

 Neil Hutt, Workshop Manager